Post SOVIET Desolation AND seaside melancholia

 Ashgabat – Balkanabat – Turkmenbashi – Bekdash – Kendirli – Aktau – Aralsk – Semey

-This tour is offered thrice a year in late spring and early fall.
-Let us know your desired departure month by clicking on the ask-us button below and we will match your preferences with the relevant scheduled group departure.
-If you are unsure about the month you wish to travel in, then simply tell us a period or a season of the year and we will give you a wide range of scheduled group departures: just pick up yours!
+This tour is offered on a regular monthly basis from March through May and again from September through November.
+Let us know your desired departure month by clicking on the learn-more button below: we will match your preferences with the next relevant scheduled group departure.
+If you are still unsure about your desired departure date, then simply tell us a period or a season of the year and we will provide you a range of scheduled group departures: just pick up yours!

 DAY 1/2 - Ashgabat

 Our guide will meet you at Ashgabat International Airport and drive you to our hotel of choice (exact hotel name and address will be communicated well in advance per email).

 Introductory briefing about the region, the route and the set of rules to observe while travelling in Turkmenistan.

 We'll spend two days touring Ashgabat, the surreal capital of the country, a brave new world made of marble skyscrapers and totalitarian monuments.

 Among the towering shapes, imposing statues and futuristic atmospheres of the city we'll also be able to find some good old Soviet charm, dusty narrow alleys, crumbling XIX-century Russian houses and lively bazaars, reminding us that even under the shadow of a postmodernist totalitarianism we still are in the good old Soviet Central Asia.

 Our visit will also include a short detour to suburban village of Kipchak, home the shining Turkmenbashi Mosque, where the first president of post-Soviet Turkmenistan (the notorious Saparmurat Atayevich Niyazov) rests beside his family.

 DAY 3 - Nokhur